mordash/ansible-graylog-docker/README.md

 ----

-Troubles :
+Troubleshoots :
 -----------------

-If you have this error :
+If you have this error during starting docker-compose :

+- 1 docker-compose version
 ```
 ERROR: The Compose file './docker-compose.yml' is invalid because:
 services.graylog.depends_on contains an invalid type, it should be an array